Why study economics at Bath?

 Be part of a diverse community in a great location.

 The University of Bath campus is situated just on the edge of what is affectionately known as one of the most beautiful cities in the UK.
-It is also the 2nd safest university town or city in England and Wales.
+Bath and North East Somerset is also among the top 3 safest university towns and cities in England and Wales (Complete University Guide, 2024).

 As a student, you could be living here, surrounded by beautiful Georgian buildings and Roman history.
 There is a thriving café culture with plenty of restaurants, a great range of shops, music venues, museums, and a huge number of festivals planned throughout the year.